 You'll be able to dismiss phone calls by swiping over the sleeve, control messages, double tap to get directions, swipe up to see nearby places and swipe down to change music playing from your phone.
+It will also be able to read out your messages aloud, either through your paired headphones or the phone's own speaker.
 It'll work with Google Maps, Google Play and third party services like Spotify and Strava.

 The Jacquard API will also be released to developers opening up the possibility of more apps taking advantage of the built-in tech.
 This means they could further embrace audio, LEDs, gesture and haptic features and even add activity tracking abilities.

 Project Jacquard: The jacket